I am a single tasker, so I would approach banks of 20 questions probably and spend 30-35 mins on them.

 This Guide contains only questions and lacks insightful information about the test, a math/verbal concept review section, or any test-taking strategies.
 To get up to speed, you will need to get a study guide such as Kaplan Premier

-'s Cracking the GMAT Cat
+Program or Princeton Review's Cracking the GMAT Cat

 * How should this book be used?

 This book should NOT be used as a study-guide.
 It is a collection of questions - think of it as a way to practice your test-taking strategies but not a way to learn them.